Course Title: Higher Certificate in Science in Computer Systems Management

 - Computer Networks 1

 - Software Development 3

 - Thursday 6pm - 10pm

-This is a blended learning programme, with a mix online classes and on-campus workshops.
+This is a blended learning course, with a mix online classes and on-campus workshops.
 Please note that campus access will be guided by public health advice.

 **Please note that class timetables and modes of delivery are indicative and may be subject to change, depending on public health advice**

 Information on how to apply can be found at: https://www.tudublin.ie/study/part-time/how-to-apply/

 Graduates of this course may progress on to Bachelor of Science in Computing in Digital Forensics & Cyber Security